 In a scene in the film, Luva is adorned in a combination of African-inspired material culture.
 Her neck is covered in red and white necklaces, earrings, and bracelets that mimic the cultural costume of the Maasai.
 Her eyes are lined à la Cleopatra that mimicked Elizabeth Taylor more than the original queen.
 She is clothed in a long black dress with a thick braided belt cinching the waist and a combination of gold trim and strips of kente cloth lining the gown.
 Luva’s look is topped off with a septum nose ring and an Afro, which was a hairstyle that became popular with the Black Power Movement of the 1960s and 1970s.

 The costuming of Luva is a visual melody of African-inspired material culture from across the continent.
 It wouldn’t be out of place in an editorial, on the runway, or even replicated through streetwear.
-Directly referencing from a culture like the Maasai without proper acknowledgement is problematic.
+Directly referencing from a culture like the Maasai without proper acknowledgment is problematic.
 However, there are ways of incorporating such inspiration in an ethical manner.

 As the fashion industry is embracing more diverse faces and trains of thought, the concept of who and what is stylish via pop culture may expand.
-This is a chance to look back during this time and view these characters through a modern lense.
+This is a chance to look back at this time and view these characters through a modern lense.
 Although Diane Keaton as Annie Hall will always be iconic, there are other characters like Luva who can set some fabulous trends too.